How to Transplanting Seedlings

 hardening off your seedlings.

 Dry or wet soils.
-Your young seedling, needs moist soil.
+Young seedling, needs moist soil.
 If wet spring weather

 has left your soil soggy, allow excess water to drain a bit, before declaring